shubhe25p/shubhe25p/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning about Compilers and Operating Systems
+- 🌱 I’m currently learning about MLIR and eBPF
-- 💬 Ask me about Computer Architecture
+- 💬 Ask me about Computer Architecture, Compilers and Operating Systems
 - 😄 Pronouns: he/him